8 Defining Traits About Millennial Men That’ll Help You Target Your Marketing Efforts to Convert More Sales

 Except for Matthew David McConaughey, who sort of looks like he put out word that he needed a car and the Lincoln folks began building cars just for him.

-Only 1% of Millennials say they are moved by ads from brands.
+Only 1 percent of Millennials say they are moved by ads from brands.
 Instead, they make their buying decisions based on independent research, online reviews, and user-generated content.

 Like Millennial women, Millennial men favor authenticity over ads, social proof over self-proclamations, and the recommendation of a friend (even an online friend) over a million-dollar Super Bowl spot.

 That said, a Millennial man will likely respond to the same types of content his grandpa did – ads that are funny and clever, and ads that turn regular guys into heroes by putting them in extreme circumstances.
 (I’m sure this explains how Captain America has made his way down through the generations over the last 77 years.)

 Trait #3: Millennial Men Earn Less Than Boomers

 Millennial men earn 20 percent less than their Boomer dads did at the same stage in life, despite being more educated.
 When compared with their parents, some Millennials are earning only slightly more with college degrees than Boomers did without degrees.

 The average college educated Millennial has more debt in the form of student loans than did their parents at the same age.
 Plus: